aniiketaryan/weather-dashboard/README.md

-# weather-dashboard
+# Weather Dashboard

-The Weather App is a responsive web application built using React.js and styled with Tailwind CSS.
-It allows users to search for the current weather conditions of any city around the world.
-The app fetches real-time weather data from the OpenWeatherMap API and displays it in a clean, user-friendly interface.
+A responsive weather app built using React.js that displays current weather conditions for any city.

+## Features
+- Search for weather by city name.
+- Displays temperature, humidity, wind speed, and weather conditions.
+- Modern and responsive design with Tailwind CSS.

+## How to Run
+1. Clone this repository: